Updated Oct 10, 2020 –

 Limited liability companies (LLC) are governed under Florida state statutes, in which taxes are passed through to the company owners, who are referred to as members of the LLC.

-- Consider joining the Florida Chamber of Commerce, which can help you grow your business and provide valuable opportunities to network with other business owners.
+5).
+Consider joining the Florida Chamber of Commerce, which can help you grow your business and provide valuable opportunities to network with other business owners.
+In addition, be sure to take advantage of business exposure and engagement opportunities available on the various social media platforms including Facebook, Twitter, LinkedIn, Instagram, Pinterest, TikTok, and others.

 Take the Most Important Step and Contact Our Florida Contracts Lawyers